 You must obtain an EDB subscription token to install EDB Postgres for Kubernetes.
-You can only access the EDB private software repositories if you have a token.
+Without a token, you will not be able to access the EDB private software repositories.

 Installing EDB Postgres for Kubernetes requires an EDB Repos 2.0 token to gain access to the EDB private software repositories.